 The prize, to the value of £200, will be given to the student who has, in the judgement of the Board of Examiners, achieved the highest overall mark on the BSc Finance programme.
-The prize was established in academic year 2014-15.

 The prize will be made in July each year, during graduation week.